SPIRE instrument and calibration web pages

 This page provides up-to-date information about using the SPIRE instrument: from preparing observations to reducing your data.
 This page also provides you with the latest calibration accuracies and known SPIRE calibration issues.

 - Some values on the performance are now outdated.
-Please consult the SPIRE Observers' Manual for most up to date information.
+Please consult the SDRG or the SPIRE Handbook for most up to date information.

 - The Herschel-SPIRE instrument and its in-flight performance, Griffin et al., 2010, A&A, 518, L3, in-flight scientific capabilities of the SPIRE instrument.